bitovi/hatchify/doc/schema/relationship-types/has-one.md

 **API Implications**

-- `accounts` will be used in the include query parameter like `GET /api/sales-persons?include=accounts` 🛑
+- `account` will be used in the include query parameter like `GET /api/sales-persons?include=account` 🛑
-- `accounts` will be used in mutation payloads and response payloads like:
+- `account` will be used in mutation payloads and response payloads like:

   ```json
   {